Johnny Vilstrup

-Johnny Vilstrup Pedersen (born 27 February 1967) is a Danish former association footballer, who played for Lyngby and AGF of the Danish Superliga.
+Johnny Vilstrup Pedersen (27 February 1967 – 31 August 2025) was a Danish professional footballer, who played as a midfielder for Lyngby and AGF of the Danish Superliga.
 He moved abroad to play professionally for Luton Town during the 1995–96 season.

-Club career
+Career

 In September 1995 Vilstrup was signed for Luton Town by manager Terry Westley for £175,000.
 After just seven Football League First Division appearances Westley was sacked and his replacement Lennie Lawrence discarded Vilstrup, who returned to Denmark on loan with AGF.
 He helped AGF win the 1995–96 Danish Cup and his transfer was made permanent for £100,000 in June 1996.
 A knee injury sustained in November 1996 prematurely ended Vilstrup's football career.

+Death

+Vilstrup died on 31 August 2025, at the age of 58.